alteryx/featuretools/contributing.md

 * You will need to install Spark, Scala, GraphViz, and Pandoc to run all unit tests & build docs:

+  > If you do not install Spark/Scala, you can still run the unit tests (the Spark tests will be skipped).

+  > Pandoc is only needed to build the documentation locally.

      **macOS (Intel)** (use [Homebrew](https://brew.sh/)):
      ```console
      brew tap AdoptOpenJDK/openjdk